The $2 Million IT Problem You Can’t Ignore

 How Did They Do It?
 Best Practices for Reducing Incident Volume

-A transparent, data-driven culture is key to realizing the savings mentioned above.
-Numerify customers have managed to transform their culture with analytics by following these best practices:
+A transparent, data-driven culture is key to realizing the IT cost savings mentioned above.
+Numerify customers have managed to transform their culture with analytics by following these best practices for incident reduction:

 - Establish accountability, rewards, and ROI: To be successful, senior management must define and reward the right behaviors.
 This includes establishing standard metrics, assigning accountability, setting targets, and enabling teams to actually meet these targets.
 The key to success is making the targets and progress visible to senior leaders and their teams with up-to-date data every day.